gipo355/vuln-tests-action/README.md

+# dev moving to

+vuln-docker-scanners for the cli

+vuln-docker-scanners-$tool-action for the github action

 # Hello world docker action with go

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log.